sqoshi/compiler/readme.md

 We check the parity of number until we face 0 in number.

 - When number is even perform shift left ( multiply by 2 )
-- When number is odd perform incc ( increase by 1 )
+- When number is odd perform inc ( increase by 1 )

 Reduce number in each iteration ( respectively /2 , -1).
+Reversed output of this loop is a generated number in given register.

 ### Arithmetic operations
 #### Multiplication

 We are checking parity of value in register b.
+It is worth to keep smaller number in reduced register.(10^3 time save.)

 ```python
 while b > 0: